-Policy consultation period 1 November 2020 to 8 January 2021

-Policy determined on 8 February 2021

-Policy contact name and position Amendments after determination Alice Eeles, Headteacher The following amendments were made in August 2021 to comply with the revised School Admissions Code 2021: priority for children adopted from state care outside England was added to oversubscription criterion 1; wording added to reflect that decisions on in-year admissions must be sent to a parent within 15 school days; provision added for Hard to Place children; advice added regarding applications for overseas children; reference to UK service personnel being a vulnerable category of children in the Devon In-Year Fair Access Protocol removed.

-Department for Education number 878-2444

-Age range 4 to 11.
-There is also Early Years provision from 2

-Type of school Academy primary school

-Admissions authority Link Academy Trust

-Normal round intake Reception

-Published Admission Number 15

-Priority for children to another scho King Edward VI Community College 1

-Priority for children from another sc hool No

-Designated religious character No

-Admissions catchment area Yes - see below

-School uniform Yes

-Application Form devon.cc/admissionsonline or with a paper form available by calling 0345 155 1019 or at devon.cc/admissions or from the school office

-Supplementary Information Form Yes - only to be used for the exceptional need criterion.
-See below

-Key Dates Normal round

-When to apply ovember 2021 to the National Closing Date of 15 January 2022

-Decision ational Offer Date which is 19 April 2022

-When to appeal om 15 May 2022 or from 20 days after the refusal, whichever is later 2

-Deadline to submit appeal May 2022

-Deadline to hear appeal 29 Ju 29 July 2022 3

-Key Dates In-Year admission

-When to apply om 1 June 2022 for Year Groups 1 to 6 om 1 September 2022 for Reception

-Decision hin 10 school days of an application

-When to submit appeal

-Deadline to hear appeal within 30 school days of the form being submitted

-On what a faw frontly an information
+Key Information - for explanatory notes, see Appendix A Policy consultation period 1 November 2022 to 6 January 2023 Policy determined on XX February 2023 Policy published on school webs site XX March 2023 Policy contact name and positio n Alice Eeles, Headteacher Amendments after determination - Department for Education school l number 878-2444 Age range 4 to 11.
+There is also Early Years provision from 2 Type of school Academy primary school Admissions authority Link Academy Trust Normal round intake Reception Published Admission Number 20 024-25 15 Priority for children to another setting King Edward VI Community College 1 Priority for children from another setting No Designated religious character No Priority according to faith No Admissions catchment area Yes - see below Entitlement to free transport from Yes, if this is the closest school available to home Devon County Council 2 Yes, if home is in the school's catchment area School uniform Yes Application Form devon.cc/admissionsonline or with a paper form available by calling 0345 155 1019 or at devon.cc/admissions or from the school office Supplementary Information Form Yes - only to be used for exceptional need priority.
+See below Key Dates Normal round to Re When to apply 15 Novem ber 2023 to 15 January 2024 Decision 16 April 20 024 When to appeal from 17 May 2024 or from 20 school days after the refusal, whichever is later 3 Deadline to submit appeal 31 May 2024 Deadline to hear appeal ne to hear appeal 26 July 2024 4 Key Dates In-Year admission ne 2024 for Year Groups 1 to 6 ptember 2024 for Reception Decision within 15 school days of an application When to submit appeal Deadline to hear appeal within 30 school days of the form being submitted